 These patterns and systems are often hidden, layered, and historically entrenched.
 They shape who succeeds and who struggles — not only people, but also regions, cultures, and creation itself.
 Practicing social justice means examining these forces, challenging them, refusing to participate where possible, and actively working to change them.

-- Have we relied too heavily on a model that makes donors feel good instead of fostering true transformation?
+- Have we relied too heavily on a model that makes donors, including ourselves, feel good instead of fostering true transformation?

-- What does it mean to understand the systems that create the need for charity in the first place?
+- What does it mean to understand and change the systems that create the need for charity in the first place?

 As Milton Friedman’s individualistic ethos of “pull yourself up by your bootstraps” still shapes economic and social thinking, Sr. Elizabeth Johnson, CSJ, says that the Christian experience and spirituality of today “prizes not isolation but essential connectedness; not body-mind dualism but the holistic, embodied person; not patriarchy but inclusive feminism; not militarism but expenditure for the enhancement of life; not tribal nationalism but global justice.”